MinaJoh96/MinaJoh96/README.md

 - 🌱 I’m currently ricing 🍚 my linux .
 - 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me:
-<br/>private: mina.tj96@outlook.com
+  - private: mina.tj96@outlook.com
-<br>Previously worked as a Front-end developer at Kindly.
+  - Previously worked as a Front-end developer at Kindly.
-<br/>Currently working at Fiskeridirektoratet.
+  - Currently working at Fiskeridirektoratet.

 <h2> 🚀 &nbsp; My Github history</h2>